pinakinmistry/reactive-patterns-using-rxjs/RxJS Patterns and Best Practices.md

         // Subscribe to new lesson being added in future to update the local lessons list globalEventBus.registerObserver(ADD_NEW_LESSON, {
             notify: lessonText => {
-                // What this is pointing to, LessonsListComponent or EventBusExperimentsComponent? this.lessons.push({
+                // What this.lesson is pointing to, LessonsListComponent's or EventBusExperimentsComponent's lessons? this.lessons.push({
                     id: Math.random(),
                     description: lessonText